bagaspurwas/training-web-arc/step-10/README.md

 ## New in step-10

-1. Add animation to fadeout and fadein when button is clicked
-2. Intro to console log, variable
+1. Intro to console log, variable